dcos/demos/jupyterlab/1.11/README.md

 ```

-5. Check for mnist directory in HDFS from Terminal
+5. Check for mnist directory in HDFS from notebook's Terminal

 ``` bash